 When the lethal-injection euthanasia log (aka the opened container log) is withheld or redacted, for example to keep confidential the dosage used or the identification of the person performing the procedure, you might argue:

-• The barbiturate used for lethal-injection is a federally controlled substance and California law requires anyone performing euthanasia in an animal shelter to be properly trained and certified.[14]
-Therefore, both the specifics of the euthansia procedure and who performs it are important for the public to monitor.
+- The barbiturate used for lethal-injection is a federally controlled substance and California law requires anyone performing euthanasia in an animal shelter to be properly trained and

-• The personal privacy exemption does not apply (just as for medical records; see above).
+law.[15]
+Therefore, when euthanasia is used to meet that mandate, it is important for the public to monitor. - The personal privacy exemption does not apply (just as for medical records; see above).

 Fees

 You may receive an invoice before any records are released.
-Many local governments do not charge for animal shelter records, but under the CPRA agencies are permitted to charge either a statutory fee or the direct cost of duplicating the records.[9]
-If this happens, and you think the fee is exorbitant, you can ask for a precise cost break-down and justification for how the fee relates to the direct cost of duplication (see this answer and this answer on the FAC forum).
-You might then argue against the justification, pointing out that the fees do not reasonably represent the actual costs.
+Many local governments do not charge for animal shelter records, but under the CPRA agencies are permitted to charge either a statutory fee or the direct cost of duplicating the

 For electronic records, the actual direct time-and-materials cost of duplication is going to be very small, and it is going to be essentially the same for 10,000 records as it is for 10 records.
 However, some local governments seek to recover wider costs.
-According to the League of California Cities, no fees may be charged for searching for records, reviewing them, redacting them, assisting the requestor, or responding to the request.[3]
-If you believe duplication fees are being used as a poison pill to discourage monitoring the behavior of the animal shelter, you may have to consult with an attorney about the facts of your situation.
+According to the League of California Cities, no fees may be charged for searching for records, reviewing them, redacting them, assisting the requestor, or responding to the

 When duplication fees are a stumbling block, you might consider whether you can get the information you seek by arranging to visit the animal shelter and view the original records.
-The CPRA requires agencies to permit inspection of records.[17]
-The agency cannot charge a fee for inspection and they have a duty to cooperate with your request to inspect.
+The CPRA requires agencies to permit inspection of

 Other Fees for Electronic Records

-Sometimes the animal services agency will try to assess a fee for “computer programming” or custom “extraction” or “compilation” of electonic records, which in certain atypical cases is permitted under the CPRA.[18]
-If this happens, you can ask for a precise cost break-down and justification of what exactly needs to be programmed, extracted, or compiled in order to satisfy your request.
+Sometimes the animal services agency will try to assess a fee for “computer programming” or custom “extraction” or “compilation” of electonic records, which in certain atypical cases is permitted under the

 These days, most animal shelters employ an enterprise-class case-management system for their record keeping, like Chameleon/CMS, that is capable of generating a wide variety of data exports and standard reports at the push of a button.
 Consequently, it should be a very rare case where actual computer programming or a significant amount of manual work is required to get information out of the system.
 More often than not there is some relevant screen, report, or data export the animal services agency uses themselves, or uses to share information with other partner organizations, that contains most or all of the information in question.

 The agency has a duty to assist you in understanding how to get the answers you seek.
-Specifically, they are required by law to help you make a focused and effective request, by working with you to identify records and information and to understand the technology and physical location in which the records exist, and by providing “suggestions for overcoming any practical basis for denying access to the records or information sought.”[19]
+Specifically, they are required by law to help you make a focused and effective request, by working with you to identify records and information and to understand the technology and physical location in which the records exist, and by providing “suggestions for overcoming any practical basis for denying access to the records or information

 ⑤ Enlist Allies